whiskycompiler/rainmeter-plugin-net6-templates/README.md

 In these examples/templates a native C++ DLL is built specifically for your plugin to take care of this job.
 It proxies all Rainmeter plugin functionality into your C# plugin.</p>

 <p>The native C++ DLL project that serves as a proxy for the C# plugin can be found in the "src/Plugin.Shim" folder.
 When you use the Visual Studio publish action in one of the C# example projects it will automatically trigger the CMake build process of the shim DLL and declare the name of the project as a compile constant.
 This constant will be used to name the resulting shim DLL and make it target the projects C# plugin DLL (which is expected to be in a subfolder with the project name e.g. "Plugin.Example.Empty/Plugin.Example.Empty.dll").
-The constant have the same the same value as the projects root namespace because the Shim will call into the static <code>Plugin</code> class located in the <code>{project name}.NativeInterop</code> namespace.<br/>
+The constant must have the same name as the projects root namespace because the Shim will call into the static <code>Plugin</code> class located in the <code>{project name}.NativeInterop</code> namespace.<br/>

 <br/>